IPGP/deformation-lib/nikkhoo/README.md

 ### Benchmarks
 This a basic comparison of computational times for 100,000 different random models computed each for 10 observation points (X,Y), using a matrix `rand(1e5,10)` for each input parameter excepted for constant &nu; = 0.25.
 Times are the minimum observed, generally the second or third run to avoid load/compilation delays.

 Since the original .m scripts where vectorized for observation points only (and not source parameters), they must use a ugly loop to compute different source models, while new scripts don't.
-This may explain the unexpected huge durations for GNU Octave tests, while Matlab seems to have better handled the loop problem.
+This may explain the unexpected huge durations for GNU Octave tests, while Matlab seems to have better handled the loop problem. *Python/Numpy* versions have been written by Tara Shreve.

 As expected, the compiled MEX functions have exactly the same performance under Matlab or GNU Octave.